Everyone starts their journey by taking a pre-built training program and trying it out.

 Similarly, those who want to gain strength can choose a different variant on the main lift when they are far from a competition (closer to the competition you should choose the competition lift).
 Additionally, strength focused trainees can switch between variations of accessory movements session to session (so long as it trains the same movement pattern or muscle group) like a hypertrophy focused trainee does on isolation movements.

-How to Adjust Training When Cutting
+How to Adjust Your Program When Cutting

 A final consideration for your training plan is how to modify it if you are cutting.
 If it is a brief or non-aggressive cut to sustainable levels of leanness, you probably don’t need to modify training at all.
 However, if you are going on a longer-term or more aggressive cut, as is typical when dropping a weight class, or certainly if you are dieting for a show, changes should probably occur.